 The calibration is straightforward, and was able to fix the imperfections out of the box.

-For wide color support, change 'Color Gamut' to 'Wide' and enable 'HDMI Ultra HD Deep Color' on the input you are using.
-This is enabled automatically when the TV detects a HDR signal.
+Wide color gamut is enabled automatically when the TV detects a HDR signal.
 The wide color gamut is about the same as the LG E6.

 Update 10/13/2016: We remeasured the color gamut, and have updated the result.